Ada-Developers-Academy/core-unit-1/intro-to-tests/problem-set-intro-to-pytest.md

 - its expected outcome (usually the return value)

 The following guideline is challenging to master, but the best test names tend to describe a situation, and not name exact variable names.
 If the variable name changes, then the test name could become inaccurate.

+Pytest will only recognize test names beginning with `test_` or ending with `_test`.

+##### !end-hint

+##### !explanation

+For testing the `calculate` function will return a `ValueError` when given an invalid `operator`, the best choice for the test name would be `test_calculate_invalid_operator_returns_error_msg()`.
+This is the best test name because one can read the name of the test and determine the conditions of the test.

+The option `test_calculate()` is not the best option here because it does not provide enough context to determine the condition for which the test is checking.

+The option `test_calculate_return_string()` is not the best option here because its name implies the test will check whether the `calculate` function returns a string.

+The option `test_calculate_invalid_operator_returns_string()` is not the best option because it does not specifically indicate that the string that is returned is an error message.

 ##### !end-explanation
 ### !end-challenge